leventepap/connect/README.md

 http://localhost:3000/verify => Signup Page 3

-http://localhost:3000/main => Main page (Feed / Find Friends / Notifications / Logout)
+http://localhost:3000/main => Main page (Feed / Find Friends / Notifications / Logout / Modal for pictured posts)

 http://localhost:3000/profile/:userID => Profile pages (replace ':userID' with a number between 1-7 or by clicking on any avatar pictures on the main page)